the-front/angularjs-ee-boilerplate/docs/en/README.md

 * `grunt dist:sync` >> first will execute `build:prod` task, after that start web server with generated files + browser-sync to synchronize data and navigation

-* `grunt dist:syncProxy` >> first will execute `build:prod` task, after that start web server with generated files + browser-sync to synchronize data and navigation + proxy to route requests to other server based on given context, for example `/rest`
+* `grunt dist:sync:proxy` >> first will execute `build:prod` task, after that start web server with generated files + browser-sync to synchronize data and navigation + proxy to route requests to other server based on given context, for example `/rest`

 --